By Susan “Honey” Good

-- Each room in our home has orchids and greenery, all the same variety.
-This provides a quality of calm, a feeling of organization and the flow of oxygen.
+- Each room in our home has orchids and greenery, all of the same variety.
+This provides a quality of calm, a feeling of organization, and the flow of oxygen.

 - I have wind chimes in our yard humming quiet sounds that bring me a feeling of contentment.

-- We decided the lot to build our home on would have to face south.
+- When we chose our lot for Shangri-La, we knew it had to face south.
 Good quality of light is very necessary.